weight anxiety fuelled by unrealistic expectations

 When I work with clients with weight anxiety, we work in partnership to find ways for them to manage their anxiety and change the way they feel about their body.
 Together, we look at how they can spend less time worrying and more on living the life they want.

-Have a look at https://www.blossomhypnotherapy.com/five-ways-to-boost-self-esteem/and https://www.blossomhypnotherapy.com/worry-what-to-do-when-you-cant-stop-worrying/ for more ways to help with weight anxiety.
+Have a look at https://www.blossomhypnotherapy.com/five-ways-to-boost-self-esteem/and https://www.blossomhypnotherapy.com/breaking-free-from-the-anxiety-emotional-eating-and-weight-cycle/for more ways to help with weight anxiety.

 getting support can help weight anxiety